PyTupleMethods

 unsafe fn get_item_unchecked(&self, index: usize) -> Bound<'py, PyAny>

 Gets the tuple item at the specified index.
-Undefined behavior on bad index.
+Undefined behavior on bad index, or if the tuple contains a null pointer at the specified index.
 Use with caution.

 §Safety